-With so many responsibilities vying for attention, staying focused can be a challenge for .
+With so many responsibilities vying for attention, staying focused can be a challenge for IT consultants.
 To avoid the trap of being reactive rather than proactive, check out these tips from productivity experts and small-business owners.
 They can help you stay on track and resist the temptation to drop everything any time the phone or inbox dings.

 Expert Productivity Tips You Can Use Today